 The current fleet consists of the Sandown-class (single role mine hunting) with the variable-depth multi-mode 2093, and the Hunt-class (sweeping and mine hunting) fitted with the hull-mounted 2193.
 Supporting NATO operations, amphibious operations, securing Sea Lines of Communication, providing harbour defence and clearing legacy munitions the current fleet (even accepting recent minor small reductions) is highly effective.

 Recent introductions include the Hydroid (now Kongsberg) Remus 100, Remus 600 and Atlas Elektronic Seafox C unmanned systems.
-The Hydroid systems support detection and classification whist the Seafox C is a compact disposable one shot neutralisation UUV.
+The Hydroid systems support detection and classification whilst the Seafox C is a compact disposable one-shot neutralisation UUV.
 Ultra Electronics delivered the Seafox system in partnership with Babcock for the Royal Navy.
 Seafox was instrumental in the clearance operations for Operation Telic around Umm Qasr and recently hit the headlines off Libya.

 The US Littoral Combat Ship modules have had rather a chequered history but the MCM module seems to be the diamond in the rough, although a number of its component parts are some way from maturity.